MicrosoftDocs/SupportArticles-docs/Office/Client/installation/office-setup-issues.md

 ### Verbose log files

-All the techniques that are listed in the "Windows Installer Log Files" section can be used on verbose log files.
+All the techniques that are listed in the [Windows Installer log files](#windows-installer-log-files) section can be used on verbose log files.
 However, verbose logging increases Setup times.
 Only use verbose logging if you're having Setup problems that can't be diagnosed with a default log file.

 - Generate a verbose log file